Engee documentation

 Yes

-# Specify direction as — source of positioning directions
+# Specify direction as — the source of the positioning directions

 Property | Input port